-NAME DATA TYPE DESCRIPTION Units?
+NAME DATA TYPE DESCRIPTION Units ?
 NMTOKEN This attribute specifies the type of component counted by the @Amount attribute.
 Values include: DocCopies - Every individual document is counted.
 Docs - All copies of identical documents are counted as one.
 Jobs - The entire job SHALL be counted.
 For this case @Amount SHALL have a value of 1, i.e. when @Units="Jobs", @Amount="1".
 SetCopies - Every individual set is counted.
 Sets - All copies of identical sets are counted as one.
 Sheets - Every individual sheet is counted.
-InsertSheet ? element Some kind of physical marker (e.g., a paper strip or a yellow paper sheet) that separates the components.
+InsertSheet Modified in XJDF 2.1 element Each InsertSheet SHALL specify some kind of physical marker (e.g., a paper strip or a yellow paper sheet) that separates the components or pages.
+See InsertSheet /@ SheetUsage .
+Modification note: Multiple InsertSheet elements were introduced in XJDF 2.1 to allow for multiple types of insert sheets in a single Stacking process.

-6.84.2 InsertSheet
+6.83.2 InsertSheet